-The Old Guard is a fast-paced action thriller that starts out using plenty of that violence to introduce its characters and premise.
+The Old Guard is a fast-paced action thriller that uses plenty of that violence to introduce its characters and premise.
 The film’s narrative revolves around a group of immortal soldiers turned mercenaries, the violent world they live in, the relationships, and the rules they live by.
 These guys are not noisy and flashy as they go about their business.
-Like the style of martial arts they use, they are as quick and deadly as a snake bite.
+Like the martial arts style, they are as quick and deadly as a snake bite.

-As the film progresses, it’s revealed that these immortals have some intuitive mental connection with each other and can sense one another from a distance.
+As the film progresses, it’s revealed that these immortals have some intuitive mental connection and can sense one another from a distance.
 We meet this group as they discover there is another like them.
-The film’s narrative from that point forward mostly occupies itself with how that person they discover reacts to finding out she’s one of them and how they respond to her.
+From that point forward, the film’s narrative mostly focuses on how the person they discover reacts to finding out she’s one of them and how they respond to her.
 Also, The Old Guard spends a lot of its time painting an elaborate, detailed portrait of Charlize Theron’s character Andy, the group’s leader and an immortal of undetermined age,

 Not familiar with this title?
 The Old Guard is a 2020 American film directed by Gina Prince-Bythewood and written by Greg Rucka, based on his comic book of the same name.
 The film stars Charlize Theron, KiKi Layne, Matthias Schoenaerts, Marwan Kenzari, Luca Marinelli, Harry Melling, Van Veronica Ngo Chiwetel Ejiofor.
 It follows a team of immortal mercenaries hunted by a modern corporate entity.